luau-lang/rfcs/docs/function-math-map.md

 ## Drawbacks

-This would add a new function to the native library, taking yet another fastcall slot.
+This adds yet another function to the standard library.

 The function may also not provide enough performance improvements to warrant its addition, so implementations of this should be benchmarked.